 - The great goal of learning a new language is to expand your mind and to expand your connections with people across the world.
 Chinese Dual-Immersion programs are exceptional in developing language skills but are often limited to the social circle of their classroom school community.
 The MMX Summer Talk Virtual Chinese Immersion Camp will utilize the Mandarin Matrix network of Chinese Immersion students and US-licensed teachers across the country to allow students to safely connect access and communicate with a wider cohort of peers and native speakers.

 - With COVID-19 concerns causing cancellations of many gatherings, this innovative virtual summer camp maintains the social engagement of a traditional summer camp but with the adds flexibility, and the convenience and safety of connecting from your own home.

-After Signing-up, you’ll receive a parent account connected to your student’s current Mandarin Matrix Online Account (if applicable), which will soon be updated with our full digital library.
-At the beginning of the summer holidays, your student’s Mandarin Matrix Online Classroom account will be populated with a curated summer reading list to get them ready for the selected summer camp(s) and that will continue throughout the summer so that they will be better prepared to return to school in the fall.
+At the end of the camp, your student’s Mandarin Matrix Online Classroom account will be populated with a curated summer reading list that they can enjoy for the rest of summer so that they will be better prepared to return to school in the fall.

 Each live virtual classroom session will be followed by either an assessment or unique self‑paced interactive lesson.

 The goal of the live sessions and self-paced lessons is to support each student to complete a fun and unique personal language project. (e.g. a video of a student doing their favorite summer hobby and describing it in Chinese, or a student writing and illustrating a short Chinese Science-Fiction story)